 Each consecutive time you use it you will see your results diminish.

 And this process occurs because of the calorie restriction.

 This side effect is NOT from the HCG shots or injections!

-But don't make the mistake of blaming HCG on the damage to your metabolism when it's the fault of the calorie restriction.
+But don’t make the mistake of blaming HCG for the damage to your metabolism when it’s the fault of the calorie restriction.

 If this concept is new to you, or it doesn’t make sense I would encourage you to read this article which outlines more information on how calories influence your weight and how to determine if you are eating enough.